Comparing the dynamics of diagonal and general Bianchi IX spacetime: Introduction

 According to the singularity theorems of General Relativity (GR), the evolution of an expanding universe is geodesically {past}-incomplete.
 The Belinskii, Khalatnikov and Lifshitz (BKL) \cite{BKL22,BKL33} scenario predicts that on approach to a space-like {cosmological} singularity the dynamics of gravitaional field simplifies as time derivatives in Einstein equations dominate over spatial derivatives (see \cite{Gar} for numerical support for BKL).
 In this regime the evolution of the Universe becomes strongly non-linear and chaotic, comprising expanding and contracting oscillatory phases around the singular point.
 One believes that an imposition of quantum rules onto this scenario may heal the singularity.
 Finding the nonsingular quantum BKL scenario would mean solving, to some extent, the generic cosmological singularity problem.
 Such a quantum theory could be used as a realistic model of the very early Universe.

 Quantization of the BKL scenario should be preceded by the quantization of the Bianchi IX model.
-This seems to be a reasonable strategy because the BKL scenario has been obtained via analysis of the dynamics of the Bianchi IX model.
-The best prototype for the BKL scenario is the nondiagonal Bianchi IX model \cite{BKL33,Belinski:2014kba,BKL2}.
+This seems to be a reasonable strategy because the BKL scenario has been obtained via analysis of the dynamics of the Bianchi IX spacetime.
+The three metric on space of the Bianchi IX model (in the synchronous reference system) is in general nondiagonal for general matter models.
+However in the case of vacuum or simple fluids it can be diagonalized during the entire evolution of the system.
+We refer to these two cases as nondiagonal and diagonal Bianchi IX models, respectively.
+The best prototype for the BKL scenario is the nondiagonal Bianchi IX model \cite{BKL33,Belinski:2014kba,BKL2} corresponding to general matter fields.

 The quantization of the Bianchi IX model requires full understanding of its classical dynamics in terms of variables convenient for quantization procedure.
 Our recent paper \cite{Czuchry:2012ad} has initiated such analysis.
-As far as we know, the existing comprehensive analyses of the dynamics of the Bianchi IX model mainly concerns the {diagonal} case (see, \cite{Bogo1,Heinzle:2009du} and references therein).
-The examination of the dynamics presented in \cite{Bogo2} of the nondiagonal case is mathematically satisfactory, but seems to be too complicated to be used in the canonical quantization scheme.
+As far as we \cite{Bogo1,Heinzle:2009du} and references therein).
+The examination of the dynamics presented in \cite{Bogo2} of the nondiagonal case is mathematically satisfactory, but seems to be too complicated to be used in any quantization scheme.

-The three metric on space of the Bianchi IX model (in the synchronous reference system) can be chosen to be diagonal or nondiagonal one (during the entire evolution of the system) depending on the matter field.
-It turns out that the evolutions corresponding to both cases are essentially different near the cosmological singularity \cite{Belinski:2014kba,BKL2}.
-The aim of this paper is examination of this difference in more details.
+Recent analysis indicate that the dynamics of the nondiagonal case has asymptotic regime near the singularity \cite{Nick}.
+The dynamics of this regime looks similarly to the dynamics of the diagonal case (devoid of asymptotic regime).
+However, the symmetry aspects of both set of equations defining the corresponding dynamics are quite different, which leads to the different topologies of the corresponding spaces of solutions.
+The aim of this paper is the examination of these differences in more details.